 - Has had the privilege to serve as either lead counsel or co-counsel in numerous TCPA matters, in addition to also being the lead counsel in key district court opinions

-- Served in various leadership positions with ACA International and is president-elect of the Florida Collectors Association
+- Served in various leadership positions with ACA International and is the past president of the Florida Collectors Association

 - Certified as an arbitrator in international commercial litigation cases, including business litigation, commercial arbitration, and public entity defense litigation